IschNehmDirGleichDemTabletWeg/FFClaudeExportExt/README.md

 ### Option A – Signed (permanent, recommended)

-Download the signed `.xpi` from the [Mozilla Add-ons page](https://addons.mozilla.org/firefox/addon/ffclaudeexportext/) and open it in Firefox.
+Download the signed `.xpi` from the releases section here and open it in Firefox.

 ### Option B – Temporary (developer mode)